mike-matera/cloud-linux/cis-90/labs/input_and_output.md

     Do you see the date, the three command counts, the misspelled words, the files you own, and all the commands you used to do this lab?
 If not you should repeat the steps above.

 1. You are almost done with this lab.
-Congratulate yourself by mailing the banner message, GOOD WORK to your mailbox:
+Congratulate yourself with a banner message:

-    `banner Good Work | mail -s "Pat on the Back" $LOGNAME`
+    `banner Good Work >> lab07`

-    Notice how the -s option to the `mail` command allows you to specify a subject for your message.

 ## Submittal